hinskang/profit_emissions_tradeoff_EV_charging_management/README.md

 # profit_emissions_tradeoff_EV_charging_management
-Quantify the regional heterogeneity in profit and emissions trade-off in electric vehicle charging management in Shenzhen, China
+Quantify the regional heterogeneity in profit and emissions trade-off of electric vehicle charging management in Shenzhen, China